Contact Webmaster • © Washington University, 2005-2014

 Office Phone: 314-362-7243

 Mutually beneficial relationships between microbes and animals are a pervasive feature of life in our microbe-dominated planet.
-We are no exception: the total number of microbes that colonize our body habitats exceeds our total number of H. sapiens cells by 10-fold and the total number of microbial genes in our aggregate microbial communities vastly exceed the number of genes in our human genome.
-The majority of these microbes live in our gut (tens of trillions, belonging to all three domains of life, and their viruses).
-Thus, we should view ourselves as a composite of microbial and human cells, our genetic landscape as a summation of the genes embedded in our H. sapiens genome, and in the collective genomes of our microbial partners (‘the microbiome’), and our metabolic features as an amalgamation of human and microbial attributes.
+We are no exception: the total number of microbes that colonize our body surfaces exceeds our total number of H. sapiens cells, while the total number of microbial genes in our body’s microbial communities is at least 100-fold greater than the number of genes in our human genome.
+The vast majority of these microbes live in our gut (tens of trillions, belonging to all three domains of life plus their viruses) where they provide us with traits we have not had to evolve on our own.
+Thus, we should view ourselves as a composite of microbial and human cells and genes, and our biological features as an amalgamation of human and microbial attributes.

-We are interested in the following questions: What are the genomic and metabolic foundations of our mutually beneficial relationships with gut microbes?
-How do gut communities (microbiota) assemble after birth?
-Does the gut microbiota/microbiome undergo an identifiable program of functional maturation in infancy and childhood and what are the consequences of disruption of this program?
-How is the human gut microbiome evolving as a function of our changing lifestyles?
-How does it contribute to our physiologic variations and predispositions to various diseases?
-Can we intentionally manipulate the functional properties of our gut microbial communities to improve human health?
+We are interested in the following general questions: What are the genomic and metabolic foundations of our relationships with beneficial gut microbes?
+What mechanisms govern assembly of gut microbial strains into a community after birth; does this microbial ‘organ’ undergo an identifiable program of functional maturation in infancy and childhood that is shared across biologically unrelated individuals living in different parts of the world?
+How is this developmental program influenced by breast milk and the types and order of presentation of complementary /weaning foods?
+What are the consequences of disruption of this postnatal program of development to the health status (physiologic, metabolic, and immunologic phenotypes) of children and adults?
+Can we intentionally and durably change the properties of our gut microbial communities (microbiota) to improve health?

-We are developing a translational research pipeline for identifying next generation prebiotics, probiotics- and synbiotics (combinations of pre- and probiotics) to prevent or treat metabolic dysfunction and nutritional deficiencies.
-In one experimental approach, we transplant intact gut microbial communities directly from human donors sharing characteristics of interest into germ-free mice that harbor no microbes of their own.
-The resulting 'humanized' mice are then fed the diets consumed by their corresponding human microbiota donors, or systematically manipulated derivatives of those diets.
-Our ability to replicate an individual’s microbiota in multiple recipient mice who are reared under highly controlled environmental conditions, allows us to (i) define the degree to which features of the donor’s phenotype can be transmitted to the recipient via the gut microbiota/microbiome, (ii) identify the metabolic and signaling networks that link various microbial community activities to host biology, and (iii) determine how dietary context affects these interactions.
-In cases where a transmissible phenotype is identified, we can subsequently generate sequenced collections of cultured gut bacteria that represent the majority of diversity present in the donor's microbiota.
-His or her 'personal culture collection' is then transplanted into germ-free mice to ascertain whether it too can transmit features of the donor’s phenotype.
-If so, the contributions of the individual components of these culture collections are subsequently characterized in an effort to unravel the mechanisms involved in phenotypic transmission.
+We are developing gut microbial community-targeted therapeutics to treat undernutrition in infants and children living in low-income countries, and obesity in Westernized countries.
+In one approach, we transplant intact gut microbial communities directly from human donors sharing characteristics of interest into germ-free mice that harbor no microbes of their own.
+The resulting `humanized` gnotobiotic mice are then fed the diets consumed by their corresponding human microbiome donors, or systematically manipulated derivatives of those diets.
+Our ability to replicate an individual’s gut microbial community in recipient mice that are reared under highly controlled environmental conditions allows us to (i) define the degree to which features of the donor’s phenotype can be transmitted to the recipient via the community, (ii) identify the metabolic and signaling networks that link various community members to one another through their syntropic (nutrient sharing) relationships, and to their host, and (iii) determine how dietary context affects these interactions.
+In cases where a transmissible phenotype is identified, we subsequently generate sequenced collections of cultured gut bacteria that represent the majority of diversity present in the donor`s microbiota.
+His or her `personal culture collection` is then transplanted into germ-free mice and/or germ-free piglets to ascertain whether it too can transmit features of the donor’s phenotypes.
+If so, the contributions of the individual components or defined subsets of these culture collections are characterized in an effort to unravel the mechanisms involved in phenotypic transmission.